Competencies

 Can you sleep with loose braces?

-Many patients also wear their loose braces at night in order to achieve continuous adjustment of their teeth.
+Many patients wear their removable braces at night as well in order to achieve continuous adjustment of the teeth.
 However, it is important to remember that every patient is different and therefore requires individual recommendations.
-The dentist or orthodontist can therefore give specific instructions as to when the loose braces should be worn.
+The dentist or orthodontist can therefore provide specific instructions on when the removable braces should be worn.

 In general, loose braces should be worn at night if they are new or if the patient has recently had a brace adjustment.
 This helps to speed up progress and ensure that the teeth remain in the correct position.
 However, if the teeth are already well positioned and the patient feels comfortable, the loose braces can be removed at night.